Sumangal-IN/MultiLingualEntity/readme.md

 # Handling Multilingual Entity Description

-This project is a POC to confirm management(CREATE, DELETE, UPDATE, READ) of entity description managed in multiple language.
+This project is a POC to confirm management (CREATE, DELETE, UPDATE, READ) of entity description managed in multiple language using json-to-json merge with gson library.

 There is a multi-level entity called **Level** has three levels - level1, level2, level3.
 Once such dummy entity for demo is already present in the service layer.

-This project runs in non-persistent mode. i.e. any change you made will not be saved.
+This project runs in non-persistent mode. i.e. your changes will not be saved.

 Moreover, you cannot change the existing entity, the output is just a modified copy of the source data.

 ## GET

 ### Get all entities in all available language descriptions

 `GET http://localhost:8080/levels`
+### Output
 ```json
 [
   {